jonandergomez/programming/README.md

 # Programming

 ### Purpose
-This repository contains the code written by Jon Ander Gómez during his classes of computer programming at the university for first academic year of the Bachelor's Degree in Computer Science.
+This repository contains code written by Jon Ander Gómez as examples for students during his classes of computer programming at the university.
+All corresponds to the first academic year of the Bachelor's Degree in Computer Science.

 ### The subjects related to this repository are **IIP** and **PRG**